Praqma/kubernetes-ebook/outline.md

+# Preface:
+This book is inspired by Kelsey Hightower's work on Kubernetes.
+It tries to address areas which Kelsey's guide ("Kubernetes the Hard Way") does not cover, or are not explained well - or so I understood.

-This document / ebook will show you how to setup a Kubernetes cluster on bare-metal setup.
-The setup may also consist of VMs instead of real bare-metal machines.
-You can also implement the same concepts on AWS and GCE clouds, or any other cloud for that matter, such as Digital Ocean, Zetta, etc.
+This ebook will show you how to setup a Kubernetes cluster on bare-metal.
+The setup may as well consist of VMs instead of real bare-metal machines.
+You can also implement the same concepts on AWS and GCE clouds, or any other cloud for that matter, such as Digital Ocean, Zetta, etc - except for the HA bits.

 **Note:** The order of the chapters can change.
 This outline will change heavily in the coming days / weeks.